Robert Stewart, Viscount Castlereagh: Decline and death

 The King then sent a message to Lord Liverpool warning him of Castlereagh's illness; Liverpool initially failed to take the matter seriously and dismissed the message.
 Later that day, however, Castlereagh met with the Duke of Wellington, his cabinet colleague.
-Castlereagh behaved much as he had done with the King; Wellington bluntly told Castlereagh he was not in his right mind, advised him to see a doctor, and alerted Castlereagh's personal physician Dr. Charles Bankhead, as well as Castlereagh's friends the Arbuthnots.
-On the advice of Dr Bankhead, Castlereagh went to his country seat at Woollet Hall in Water Lane, North Cray, Kent, for a weekend stay.
-He continued to be distressed, ranting wildly about conspiracies and threats to his life, to the concern of his friends and family.
+Castlereagh behaved much as he had with the King; Wellington bluntly told Castlereagh he was not in his right mind, advised him to see a doctor, and alerted Castlereagh's personal physician Charles Bankhead, as well as Castlereagh's friends the Arbuthnots.
+On the advice of Bankhead, Castlereagh went to his country seat at Woollet Hall in Water Lane, North Cray, Kent, for a weekend stay.
+He continued to be distressed, and to the concern of his friends and family, ranted wildly about conspiracies and threats to his life.
 No special watch was kept on him, though his wife saw to it that his pistols and razors were locked away.

 Lady Castlereagh wrote to the King informing him that her husband would be unable to continue with official business.
 The King responded with a note to Castlereagh that his minister did not live to read: "Remember of what importance Your Health is to the Country but above all things to Me".

-At about 7:30am on the morning of 12 August 1822, he sent for Bankhead, who found him in a dressing room seconds after he had cut his own throat, using a small knife which had been overlooked.
+At about 7:30 am on the morning of 12 August 1822, he sent for Bankhead, who found him in a dressing room seconds after he had cut his own throat, using a small knife which had been overlooked.
 He collapsed when Bankhead entered, and died almost instantly.